Souleymane Doukara: Catania

-After impressing scouts in the Italian fourth tier, Doukara officially signed with Serie A outfit, Calcio Catania.
+After impressing scouts in the Italian fourth tier, Doukara officially signed with Serie A outfit, Catania.
 He made his Serie A debut on 16 September 2012, when he came on as a substitute for Alejandro Gómez against Fiorentina in a 2–0 loss after goals from Luca Toni and Stevan Jovetić.
 Doukara primarily served as a back-up to Argentine international's Gonzalo Bergessio and Maxi López, though he made 12 Serie A appearances in his maiden top flight season.
 Additionally, he made two Coppa Italia appearances that season in Catania's quarter-final run.
 Doukara failed to score for the Sicilian outfit in his debut season at the club.

 On 1 September 2013, Doukara played in the 3–0 defeat of Catania by Serie A side Internazionale.

 Loan to Juve Stabia

 On 2 September, the last day of the transfer window, Doukara joined Serie B side Juve Stabia on loan.
 Subsequently, he scored six goals in 20 games during the 2013–14 season.
 However this wasn't enough to keep Juve Stabia in the division as they were relegated, finishing bottom.